coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 ```
 Iterating through ArrayList using while loop.......

-Object form the ArrayList at 0 is Monday
+The object from the ArrayList at 0 is Monday
-Object form the ArrayList at 1 is Tuesday
+The Object from the ArrayList at 1 is Tuesday
-Object form the ArrayList at 2 is Wednesday
+The object from the ArrayList at 2 is Wednesday
-Object form the ArrayList at 3 is Thursday
+The object from the ArrayList at 3 is Thursday
-Object form the ArrayList at 4 is Friday
+The object from the ArrayList at 4 is Friday
-Object form the ArrayList at 5 is Saturday
+The object from the ArrayList at 5 is Saturday
-Object form the ArrayList at 6 is Sunday
+The object from the ArrayList at 6 is Sunday
 ```
 ### Explanation
-1. In the above java program, I have created an empty ArrayList of String.
+1. In the above Java program, I have created an empty ArrayList of String.
 2. I have added a few String objects to the ArrayList i.e `list`
 3. Before starting the for loop, I have initialized a variable `i` with a value as `0`.
 4. I have written a simple while to loop to check the condition for `i` is less than the size of the list i.e. `list.size()`
 5. If the above condition is true, we will enter in the loop, and we can access the particular object of the list using the `get(int index)` method.
 6. After accessing/operating on the object, we are incrementing the variable `i` by one i.e. `i++`
-7. Once the value of `i` became greater than or equal to the list size, the condition will be false and we will not be able to enter in the loop.
+7. Once the value of `i` becomes greater than or equal to the list size, the condition will be false and we will not be able to enter in the loop.

 ## 4. Iterating the ArrayList using Iterator

-Iterator is an interface in java.
+Iterator is an interface in Java.
 We can use an Iterator to iterate over a collection.

 It is present in the `java.util` package.